aimerickferal/aberation/README.md

 - HTML 5
 - CSS 3

-To use the projet you have to follow this steps:
+To use the projet follows these steps:

 - Git clone the `dev` branch of the repository
 - Go to the `template` folder